Skip to content

 How does this daemon work?

-• Daemon listens changes in _NET_ACTIVE_WINDOW and _NET_CLIENT_LIST_STACKING atoms, obtains window IDs and using those obtains PIDs by "asking" Xorg server via XRes extension, then reads info about processes from files in /proc/<PID> to compare it with identifiers in config file and if matching section appears, then it does specified in config file actions.
+• Daemon listens changes in _NET_ACTIVE_WINDOW and _NET_CLIENT_LIST_STACKING atoms, obtains window XIDs and using those obtains PIDs by "asking" Xorg server through XRes extension for those, reads info about processes from files in /proc/<PID> to compare it with identifiers in config file, and, if matching section appears, then it does specified in config file actions, otherwise - nothing.

 Does this daemon reduce performance?